 If you are considering laser eye surgery, there are several options to examine.
 Two of the most well-known laser vision correction procedures are LASIK (Laser Assisted in Situ Keratomileusis) and PRK (Photorefractive Keratectomy).
-Both procedures have their pros and cons, and a visit to Dr. Rosenbaum in Lansing can help you determine if either type of surgery is best for you based on your specific vision needs.
+Both procedures have their pros and cons, and a visit to Our Doctors in Lansing can help you determine if either type of surgery is best for you based on your specific vision needs.

 When it comes to comparing LASIK versus PRK, the procedures have both similarities and differences.
 LASIK and PRK are both refractive eye surgeries that can be used to correct the following vision issues:

 Both procedures use an excimer laser to reshape the cornea so that when light enters the eye it is focusing properly on the retina, resulting in clear vision.
 Our Doctors sculpts what is known as the stromal layer of the cornea to achieve the desired corneal shape for vision correction.

 PRK was the first laser eye surgery approved for vision correction, and LASIK came on the scene later.